Kendall and Bexar County Estate Planning

 Shawn McCammon is the founder and managing shareholder of McCammon Law.
 Shawn has been practicing for over 20 years, starting off in litigation before working in-house as a corporate attorney, and finally opening his own firm in 2009.

-A beneficiary designation is a legal method to name individuals or entities who will receive benefits from financial accounts or life insurance policies upon your death.
-It's a direct way to transfer assets without going through probate.
+A beneficiary designation is a legal method that names individuals or entities to receive assets from financial accounts or insurance policies upon your death.
+Proper designations help your estate avoid probate, saving time and money while protecting your beneficiaries from unnecessary legal complications.

-When naming minors or contingent beneficiaries, consider their ability to manage the assets.
+When naming minors or contingent beneficiaries in San Antonio, consider their ability to manage the assets.
 Sometimes, setting up a trust or custodianship may be more appropriate.

 The process of beneficiary designation for your life insurance involves naming the person who will receive the payout from your policy upon your death.
 This is usually done when you first purchase the policy, but it can also be updated at any point during the policy.
 You will need to fill out a form provided by your insurance company clearly stating the name and details of your beneficiary.